javierpb275/movie-app/README.md

 constants.ts file: Here we create and export constant variables that we might use in any place of the project.

+# INTERFACES FOLDER

+Here we create the interfaces that represent the data that we get from our api.

 # ABOUT COMPONENTS

 LayoutComponent: